webplatform/docs/tutorials/dynamic_ui_effects/index.md

 ---
-title: dynamic ui effects
+title: Dynamic UI effects
+readiness: 'Ready to Use'
+summary: 'This page lists tutorials concerned with using JavaScript to create dynamic effects such as animations, graphic manipulation, and other interesting techniques.'
 tags:
   - Tutorials
   - JavaScript
-readiness: 'Ready to Use'
-summary: 'This page lists tutorials concerned with using JavaScript to create dynamic effects such as animations, graphic manipulation, and other interesting techniques.'
 uri: 'tutorials/dynamic ui effects'

 ---
-# Dynamic UI effects

-## Summary
+## <span>Summary</span>

 This page lists tutorials concerned with using JavaScript to create dynamic effects such as animations, graphic manipulation, and other interesting techniques.

-## Animation
+## <span>Animation</span>

 -   [Animation in JavaScript](/tutorials/animation_in_javascript)